IanBellomy/Zoomy/README.md

 `clearZoom()`
 Animate the content back to its default position and scale; reset the pointer tracking cache.
 I recommend providing some way for a user to trigger this.
 (See warning.)

-`setZoom(targetScale:number,originX:number,originY:number,animate=false,center=false)`
-Immediately set the zoom of the element.
+`pinchTo(scale:number,atX:number,atY:number,animate=false,center=false)`
+Perform a fake pinch such that the final scale is `scale`, and X/Y are based on scale of 1...
+- `scale` The scale to end up at, where 1 is 100%.
+- `atX` The x coordinate in panel at initial scale 1.
+- `atY` The x coordinate in panel at initial scale 1.
+- `animate` Should the change be animated?
+Default is `false`.
+- `center` Move the content so that the `originX` and `originY` are in the middle of the zoom-panel element.
+Default is `false`.

+`doPinch(withScale:number,atX:number,atY:number,animate=false,center=false)`
+Perform a fake pinch on the transformed panel.
+Repeat calls with the same values do not produce the same visual result.
 Calls to this while gesturing are ignored.
-- `targetScale` The scale to end up at, where 1 is 100%.
+- `withScale` The final 'scale' of the fake pinch.
-- `originX` The x coordinate of the content to zoom into.
+- `originX` The x coordinate within the zoom-panel.
-- `originY` The x coordinate of the content to zoom into.
+- `originY` The x coordinate within the zoom-panel.
 - `animate` Should the change be animated?
 Default is `false`.
 - `center` Move the content so that the `originX` and `originY` are in the middle of the zoom-panel element.
 Default is `false`.